 The library of Rochefort is accessible only by appointment.

-Due to the closure of the National Navy Museum at the Palais de Chaillot, the Paris Library is currently closed to the public in order to prepare its move and the museum's renovation project.
+Due to the closure for work of the National Museum of the Navy at the Palais de Chaillot, the Paris library is currently closed to the public to prepare for its move and the museum renovation project.

 computerized library catalog of the Navy National Museum (Paris and Rochefort)